dengking/programming-language/docs/C-family/Common/Resource-management/Memory-management/Memory-access/Pointer/Smart-pointers/shared_ptr/Guide/nextptr-Using-weak_ptr-for-circular-references/index.md

 };
 ```

 But the above design causes the lifetime of a *Listener* to be influenced by the lifetime of a *Source*.
-The situation could be further exacerbated if a *Listener* is a big object and stays in memory for longer than it should.
+The situation could be further exacerbated(恶化) if a *Listener* is a big object and stays in memory for longer than it should.
 The existence of a *Source* and a *Listener* should be mutually independent, and only their respective holders should control their lifetimes.

 It is tempting to use cyclic references here between *Source* and *Listener* so that they both can explicitly detach from one another when the time comes.
 But that would require both *Source* and *Listener* to be expressly disposed of by their holders, which might not be feasible or be very tricky at best.
 A better way is to use a weak reference from *Source* to *Listener*, as shown below: